oscar-bender-stone/honors-thesis/source/1_introduction.typ

 Undergraduates are taught many things in lecture, books, and papers, but there is one unspoken truth: researchers have extremely _diverse_ communities.
-Each community has their own approaches, their own conferences, and even their preference of chalk, dry-erase marker, or neither.
-I didn't notice in my early mathematical journey; I wanted to absorb a wide range of papers, from number theory to set theory.
+Each community has their own approaches, their own conferences, and their own formatting.
+They even have a distinct preference to chalk, dry-erase marker, or neither.
+I didn't notice their prominence in my early mathematical journey, in which I explored papers from set theory, logic, and more.
 At the time, I was in secondary education and was around few active researchers.
-CU changed this experience for me and look forward to collaboration.
-This diversity is fundamental to research as a whole, even in the many subjects I have not deeply explored, including the sciences, liberal arts, and more.
+This quickly changed when I enrolled in CU.
+I participated in several research groups and found how rich and fulfilling _each_ was.
+Sometimes, I heard about research groups during lecture, and this too opened my perception of research as a whole.
+I recognize now that diversity _drives_ research, including in the sciences, liberal arts, and many more I have hardly explored.

 With research being diverse as is, I started to notice how independent communities can be.
 For example, I wrote a poster for a cryptography class,